 - If suitable, there are possibilities for Fellows to spend time in the labs of Novo Nordisk in Copenhagen.

 The 2016 call is now closed.
-However, there will be a new call in early 2017.
+There will be a new call for 2017 intake which opens late december 2016.
+More information to come.
 We are grateful for the high interest in our programme where the last call for the fellowships 2016 resulted in total 125 applications.
-The 5 top candidates have now been offered their favourite positions and will soon be posted on this page.
+The 5 top candidates have now been offered their favourite positions.

 Eligibility & Selection Criteria for Fellowships